Frequently Asked Questions About Licensed Legal Paraprofessionals (LLPs)

 7. How does someone qualify for licensure to become an LLP?

 C.R.C.P.
 207.8 sets forth the requirements for licensure.
 All applicants must pass a family law exam and a legal ethics exam administered by the Office of LLP Admissions of the Colorado Supreme Court after having taken a legal ethics class.
 The legal ethics class may be taken within a degree program or as a stand-alone class.
+Please note that most professional responsibility courses taken as part of a paralegal degree or certification do not meet the requirements of the rule.
 The Community College of Denver is offering an LLP-specific ethics class, which can be taken remotely – please click here for more information.
 Applicants also must satisfy character and fitness requirements and take the Office of Attorney Regulation Counsel professionalism course.

 8. What happens if an LLP violates the ethical rules applicable to LLPs?